 Launch of the EU4Ocean Coalition on Ocean Literacy

-On 8 June 2020, the first Virtual Ocean Literacy Summit will be organised on the occasion of the World Oceans Day.
-There is no better chance to celebrate the creation of the "EU4Ocean" coalition and its dedication to ocean literacy, together with Commissioner for Environment, Oceans and Fisheries, Virginijus Sinkevičius, and IOC-UNESCO.
-Because of the circumstances of the COVID-19 pandemic, we will meet virtually to officially announce and celebrate this launch and share ideas and perspective for the protection of our blue planet.
+On 8 June 2020, the first Virtual Ocean Literacy Summit was organised on the occasion of the World Oceans Day.
+There was no better chance to celebrate the creation of the "EU4Ocean" coalition and its dedication to ocean literacy, together with Commissioner for Environment, Oceans and Fisheries, Virginijus Sinkevičius, and IOC-UNESCO.
+Because of the circumstances of the COVID-19 pandemic, we met virtually to officially announce and celebrate this launch and share ideas and perspective for the protection of our blue planet.

 Why ocean literacy?

 The ocean is a source of life for human beings.
 "Understanding human influence on the Ocean and the Ocean's influence on people" is at the core of ocean literacy.
 Recognising how human beings and the ocean are interconnected will help us make responsible choices to better protect our ocean and to use the opportunities it offers in a sustainable manner.
 This is what we are striving for in Europe, contributing to the improvement of the well-being of Europeans, as envisioned and recently confirmed in the European Green Deal.
 This is why EU4Ocean came to shape, serving as a connecting platform where everybody can join the tide and increase our collective impact.

 How to implement it?

 To protect the ocean, great efforts have already been made, especially here in Europe.
 The EU4Ocean Coalition amplifies them by connecting diverse organisations, projects and people that contribute to ocean literacy and the sustainable management of the ocean.
 Within the Coalition, three large communities are ready to act for the ocean: